root-project/web/contribute/coding_conventions/index.md

 ClangFormat is a Clang tool which allows you to format your code.
 This is the configuration file for it:
 {% highlight C++ %}
 ---
-Language:        Cpp
 # BasedOnStyle:  LLVM
 AccessModifierOffset: -3
 AlignAfterOpenBracket: Align
-AlignConsecutiveAssignments: true
+AlignConsecutiveAssignments: None
 # This would be nice to have but seems to also (mis)align function parameters
-AlignConsecutiveDeclarations: true
+AlignConsecutiveDeclarations: None
-AlignEscapedNewlinesLeft: true
+AlignEscapedNewlines: Left
 AlignOperands:   true
 AlignTrailingComments: true
 AllowAllParametersOfDeclarationOnNextLine: true
-AllowShortBlocksOnASingleLine: false
+AllowShortBlocksOnASingleLine: Never
 AllowShortCaseLabelsOnASingleLine: true
 AllowShortFunctionsOnASingleLine: Inline
-AllowShortIfStatementsOnASingleLine: true
+AllowShortIfStatementsOnASingleLine: false
-AllowShortLoopsOnASingleLine: true
+AllowShortLoopsOnASingleLine: false
 # This option is "deprecated and is retained for backwards compatibility."
 # AlwaysBreakAfterDefinitionReturnType: None
 AlwaysBreakAfterReturnType: None
 AlwaysBreakBeforeMultilineStrings: false
-AlwaysBreakTemplateDeclarations: true
+AlwaysBreakTemplateDeclarations: Yes
 BinPackArguments: true
 BinPackParameters: true
 BraceWrapping:
   AfterClass:      false
-  AfterControlStatement: false
+  AfterControlStatement: Never
   AfterEnum:       false
   AfterFunction:   true
   AfterNamespace:  false